Demi Rose Flaunts Major Cleavage In Plunging Figure-Hugging Mini Dress

 “I have a Nike trainer and I train with him in Birmingham.
 We do lots of glutes work and abs work, 30 mins each,” noted the stunner.
 “It’s hard work, and I eat quite healthy too.”

-She went on to say that she eats protein heavy meals and doesn’t usually indulge in carbs.
+She went on to say that she eats protein-heavy meals and doesn’t usually indulge in carbs.
 Demi also stated that her go-to foods are chicken, fish, and nuts, of both the salted and chocolate variety.

 To see more of Demi, be sure to follow her Instagram account.